NateEag/.emacs.d/readme.rst

 pianist plays arpeggios or a painter wields a brush.

 Changing editors for each language complicates technique.
 Eclipse for Java, PyCharm for Python, Sublime for JavaScript...
-The keystrokes for editing a program are different in each of these, and over a lifetime adds cognitive burden.
+The user interface, keyboard shortcuts, and mental model for editing a program are different in each of these, and over a lifetime adds cognitive burden.

 Instead of changing editors for each language, a programmer's editor should adapt itself to each language, so that the technique of programming remains